chrisrhymes/chrisrhymes.github.io/_posts/2014-09-07-thinking-about-design.markdown

 title:  "Thinking about design"
 date:   2014-09-07 19:10:07
 categories: jekyll update
+description: "Thoughts about how design and technology can be used to improve public transport"
 ---

 I was following a bus the other day and it was so slow.
 It started me thinking about the design of a bus and how could it be imporved with modern technology.
 Some of the problems with buses include: